Mightyfrong/gallifreyan-translation-helper/README.md

 C will always be converted to phonetic k or s.
 Since punctuation is essential, every phrase that is not terminated by a supported punctuation character will be complemented with a period by default.

 Decorator lines do not connect anywhere at the moment.
 This is as well due to the fact we did not come up with a reasonable algorithm to accomplish that yet, as random straight lines are neither easy to read nor aesthetically appealing.
-Currently initial stacked vowels will protude the consonant.
-This is not accordingly to the guide, but due to the lack of skills to handle svg clipping properly!

 ### What To Expect
 <img src="assets/Gallifreyan_greenman circular gallifreyan.svg" alt="GC ggclifreyan linear displayed" width="512" />